next up previous contents

 12.1 History

 At CFHT, we refer to the user account for an instrument and all of the software installed within it as the ``session''.
-Sessions which conform to the original design, which includes automatic clean-up, re-build, and release mechanisms are known as ``Pegasus sessions.''
+Sessions which conform to the original (1980s!) design, which includes automatic clean-up, re-build, and release mechanisms are known as ``Pegasus sessions.''
 Practically every session has enough manual edits and tweaks that the only way to restore the setup is from a simple archival backup.
-Newer sessions like ``megacam'', which build on Pegasus software have completely abandoned the auto-build design, are known as ``NEO'' (New Environment for Observing) sessions.
-These also lack any ``Pegasus Session Manager'' ( psm) tool bar at the top of the screen, but just launch a detector control window and a top-level ``RPM'' GUI at login time.
+All current (2016) sessions build on Pegasus software but have completely abandoned the auto-build design.
+These are known as ``NEO'' (New Environment for Observing) sessions.

 12.2 Template Session

 Just as the username `` pegasus'' was a non-instrument-specific demo/testing session, the username `` neo'' (with home directory /h/neo) serves as a template for what we might want future sessions to look like.
 At the moment, it is unlikely that existing instrument sessions would work, though, if one just forced all the generic components of /h/neo into a specific session.
 Unfortunately the instrument-specific needs are not as well separated as they should be.
-It is hoped that neo might be useful in the following ways:
+The ``NEO'' account has been abandoned for so long, it would be unwise to look at as a good example of how things are set up.

-The following subsections describe the generic NEO account, and also how to convert a Pegasus account to use as much of the NEO things (FVWM, Director, Detcom) as possible.
+The following subsections describe the generic NEO account, and also how to convert a Pegasus account to use as much of the NEO things (XFCE, Director, Detcom) as possible.

 12.3 Components of a NEO session